Two Missouri State Guardsmen from Calloway County. Courtesy of the National Park Service.

 On August 20, Lademann, along with eight commissioned officers and one fellow non-commissioned soldier, departed Springfield in the wagon of a pro-Union man who offered to take them to Rolla for sixty dollars.
 By wagon, they would travel along the Wire Road to Rolla.
 There, the Union soldiers would depart for St. Louis by train on the Southwestern Branch of the Pacific Railroad.

 Unlike much of the South in the spring of 1861, Missourians stood dominantly neutral and conditional Unionist, though she was a fellow slaveholding state.
-The Missouri Legislature voted to remain with the Union, an overwhelming 98 to 1 in March.
+The Missouri Constitutional Convention voted to remain with the Union, an overwhelming 98 to 1 in March.
 However, in May, when Federal troops fired into a crowd of civilians after capturing several hundred pro-secessionist troops (sanctioned by Governor Claiborne Jackson), hearts and minds changed drastically.
 Many conditional Unionists and those unsure about Missouri’s role in the war became pro-secessionist and desired to throw out Federal troops in their state.
 It was a game of revenge.
-Continue reading “A Missourian Describes Why He Joined the State Guard and the Confederate Army”→
+Continue reading →

 In the early summer of 1861, former Missouri governor and Mexican War hero Sterling Price, a conditional Unionist and supporter of neutrality, sided with the secessionists and took command of Governor Claiborne Jackson’s Missouri State Guard.
 Less than a month later and before his men ever fought in combat, Price was stricken with severe diarrhea and was forced to return home at Keytesville, Missouri to recover.
 Just like today, the pro-Union newspapers took the prime opportunity to make fun of the sick general.